~/blog $ cat ue5-cpp-vs-standard-cpp.md

 }

-Unreal Insights: A powerful profiling tool that provides detailed insights into the performance of your project.
-Unreal Insights can profile CPU and GPU performance, memory usage, and asset loading times.
+Unreal Insights: A powerful profiling tool that captures CPU and GPU performance, memory usage, and asset loading times.
+You can add your own trace scopes to instrument specific functions:

 void MyFunction()